theo546/my-arch-setup/README.md

 ___

-Once on the main menu, press `Edit Keys` then `The Allowed Signatures Database  (db)`.
+Once on the main menu, select `Edit Keys` then `The Allowed Signatures Database  (db)`.
-Select `Add New Key` then select the drive and the db certificate on the file list.
+Now select `Add New Key` then select the drive and the db certificate on the file list.

 *Note:* if you are doing a dual boot with Windows or if you need the `Microsoft Corporation UEFI CA 2011` certificate enrolled, add `add_MS_db.auth` as a db certificate.